anonymouse64/upower-snap/docs/installation.md

 ```

 Once the installation has successfully finished the UPower service is running
 in the background.
-You can check uts current status with:
+You can check its current status with:

 ```
  $ systemctl status snap.upower.upowerd